Chronology of the universe: Dark energy-dominated era

-The far future and ultimate fate
+Far future and ultimate fate

 There are several competing scenarios for the long-term evolution of the universe.
 Which of them will happen, if any, depends on the precise values of physical constants such as the cosmological constant, the possibility of proton decay, the energy of the vacuum (meaning, the energy of "empty" space itself), and the natural laws beyond the Standard Model.

 If the expansion of the universe continues and it stays in its present form, eventually all but the nearest galaxies will be carried away from us by the expansion of space at such a velocity that the observable universe will be limited to our own gravitationally bound local galaxy cluster.
 In the very long term (after many trillions—thousands of billions—of years, cosmic time), the Stelliferous Era will end, as stars cease to be born and even the longest-lived stars gradually die.
 Beyond this, all objects in the universe will cool and (with the possible exception of protons) gradually decompose back to their constituent particles and then into subatomic particles and very low-level photons and other fundamental particles, by a variety of possible processes.

-Ultimately, in the extreme future, the following scenarios have been proposed for the ultimate fate of the universe:
+The following scenarios have been proposed for the ultimate fate of the universe:

-In this kind of extreme timescale, extremely rare quantum phenomena may also occur that are extremely unlikely to be seen on a timescale smaller than trillions of years.
+In this kind of protracted timescale, extremely rare quantum phenomena may also occur that are unlikely to be seen on a timescale smaller than trillions of years.
 These may also lead to unpredictable changes to the state of the universe which would not be likely to be significant on any smaller timescale.
 For example, on a timescale of millions of trillions of years, black holes might appear to evaporate almost instantly, uncommon quantum tunnelling phenomena would appear to be common, and quantum (or other) phenomena so unlikely that they might occur just once in a trillion years may occur many times.